 You can also view the Safe-T-Cam locations on a map.

 Requesting heavy vehicle camera images

-To request a copy of your Heavy Vehicle Camera Image (not speed), please refer to the following information:
+To request a copy of your Heavy Vehicle Camera Images from Safe-T-Cam and Point to Point (excluding average speed offences) please refer to the following information:

 - Complete form 5554 - Heavy Vehicle Camera Image Request Form